isralduke/thatbook/book-08-ruth.md

 > Your people will become my people,
 > and your God will become my God.
 > <cite>1:17</cite> Wherever you die, I will die—and there I will be buried.
-> May theLord punish me severely if I do not keep my promise!
+> May the Lord punish me severely if I do not keep my promise!
 > Only death will be able to separate me from you!”

 <cite>1:18</cite> When Naomi realized that Ruth was determined to go with her, she stopped trying to dissuade her. <cite>1:19</cite> So the two of them journeyed together until they arrived in Bethlehem.